|

 self-honesty, remembering those blissful days sailing in the blazing sun on

-The darker hours would not intrude, the
+his cigarette boat in The darker hours would not intrude, the

 blood-drenched, murderous days.
 His father Joseph passed away four days

-after his final incarceration in Federal Prison on June 16, 1992.
-Perhaps the
+after his final incarceration in Federal Prison on In the end, the enemy was Cancer.
+It was

 merciless, as he was.
 His fate was sealed.
 The Gambino Prince, alone with himself,